By 37Design |

 Use HEIC format on your iPhone

 Go to Settings > Camera > Formats and pick "High Efficiency."
 HEIC files are roughly half the size of JPEG with no visible quality difference.
 WordPress has supported HEIC since version 5.8.
 Smaller files mean faster uploads, especially on cellular.
+If you've had trouble with HEIC handling on older WordPress installs, the HEIC on WordPress walkthrough covers the conversion plugin options that fix it without forcing you to switch your camera back to JPEG.

 Name your files before uploading

 WordPress uses the filename for the default alt text and as part of the image URL.
 IMG_7234.HEIC tells search engines nothing.
-If SEO matters to you (and it should, you're reading a blog post about WordPress), take 30 seconds to rename key images in the Photos app before uploading.
+If SEO matters to you (and it should, you're reading a blog post about WordPress), take 30 seconds to rename key images in the Photos app before uploading. iOS doesn't make this easy from the camera roll, but you can rename in the Files app, or use Shortcuts to batch-rename based on date and a keyword.

 Pick the Right Tool for How Many Photos You Upload